rainsfordtm/ogr/site/content/docs/presentation/index.md

 ## Introduction

-The Old Gallo-Romance (OGR) corpus contrains richly annotated versions of the all texts preserved in Gallo-Romance manuscripts from before c1130.
+The Old Gallo-Romance (OGR) corpus contrains richly annotated versions of the all Gallo-Romance texts preserved in manuscripts copied before c1130.
 Since most of the texts are well-known and excellent corpora of Old French (notably the _Base de français médiéval_ at [bfm.ens-lyon.fr](http://bfm.ens-lyon.fr)) are already available, it's reasonable to ask: why do we need this corpus too?